Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

-Gov. Gavin Newsom called the move reckless and “disrespectful to our troops” in a post on the social platform X.

-The Marines are being deployed from their base at Twentynine Palms in the Southern California desert to protect federal property and personnel, including federal immigration agents, U.S. Northern Command said in a statement.
+Trump has described Los Angeles in dire terms that Mayor Karen Bass and Newsom say are nowhere close to the truth.
+They say he is putting public safety at risk by adding military personnel even though police say they don’t need the help.

-Los Angeles Police Chief Jim McDonnell said in a statement Monday afternoon he was confident in the police department's ability to handle large-scale demonstrations and that the Marines’ arrival without coordinating with the police department presented a “significant logistical and operational challenge” for them.
+Los Angeles Police Chief Jim McDonnell said in a statement he was confident in the police department’s ability to handle large-scale demonstrations and that the Marines’ arrival without coordinating with the police department presented a “significant logistical and operational challenge” for them.

+Newsom called the deployments reckless and “disrespectful to our troops” in a post on the social platform X.

+One U.S. official warned that the order was just signed and it could take a day or two to get troops moving.
+The official spoke on condition of anonymity to discuss troop movements.

+Despite their presence, there has been limited engagement so far between the Guard and protesters while local law enforcement implements crowd control.

-California Attorney General Rob Bonta announced the lawsuit over the use of National Guard troops by telling reporters that Trump had “trampled” the state’s sovereignty.
+California Attorney General Rob Bonta filed a lawsuit over the use of National Guard troops following the first deployment, telling reporters in his announcement Monday that Trump had “trampled” the state’s sovereignty.

 “We don’t take lightly to the president abusing his authority and unlawfully mobilizing California National Guard troops,” Bonta said.
 He sought a court order declaring Trump’s use of the Guard unlawful and asking for a restraining order to halt the deployment.